 When I’m at home practicing or just playing, I always have a nylon string guitar around me.
-I think that on a nylon string guitar, you can play everything, no matter if you play jazz, blues, rock or latin.
+I believe on a nylon string guitar you can play almost everything, no matter if you play jazz, blues, rock or latin.
 Because of this, it’s a great songwriting tool.
-The attack is perfect, and the timbre is so natural and balanced.
+The attack is perfect and the timbre so natural and balanced.

 I use Eastman and Heritage jazz guitars right now.
 They are extremely well made, with a big warm sound both acoustic and electric.
 If I would go for a more mellow acoustic tone, I switch to my S.P.
 Custom Guitars and Takamine nylon string guitars, depending on the sound I’m looking for.

-On stage I’m using the S.P Custom nylon string guitar, through the Digitech or Yamaha magicstomp, for some tone shaping and effects and then to the mixing board.
+On stage I’m using the S.P Custom nylon string guitar, through a Digitech or Yamaha magicstomp, for some tone shaping and effects and then to the mixing board.

 I just use the neck pickup on jazz boxes, and my trusty Mambo or Fender amplifiers, with not so many high’s and low’s.
 I go for a clean, natural tone.
 Sometimes I use the Yamaha Magicstomp for preamp and effects.

-On the nylon string guitars, I use hard tension strings from GHS, or D’Addarrio.
-On the Martin and Ovation acoustics, I like medium tension Phosphor bronze and on the hollow body archtops, I use flatwound 0,12 mediums.
+On the nylon string guitars, I use hard tension strings from GHS.
+On the Martin and Ovation acoustics, I like medium tension Phosphor bronze and on the hollow body archtops, I use GHS flatwound 0,12 mediums.

 It is a Gibson Johnny Smith.
 A guitar with unbelievable playability.

 Depending on the sound I’m looking for, I use all of my guitars, but mostly the big archtops, one Martin acoustic jumbo and the nylon string guitars.